rosenbjerg/RHttpServer.CSharp/README.md

 ### Documentation
 Documentation can be found [here](http://rosenbjerg.dk/rhs/docs/)

-### RHttpServerBuilder (rhsb)
-I have created a simple tool that makes it easy to compile the server source files to an executable (sadly not C#6 yet).

-The tool will automatically download all missing nuget dependencies, if a packages.config file is provided in the same folder as the source files

-rhsb can also be used to start the server in the background, and later-on, stop it again

-You can download the build tool installer here: [RHSB-Installer](http://rosenbjerg.dk/rhs/rhsb/download)

-The tool requires the [Mono runtime](http://www.mono-project.com/docs/getting-started/install/) to be installed if using Linux or Mac OSX

 ### Example
 In this example, we listen locally on port 3000 and respond using 4 threads, without security on.